S-Curve Records

 S-Curve's 2011 release by Betty Wright and the Roots, Betty Wright: The Movie was nominated for a Grammy in the "Best Traditional R&B Performance" category.
 Andy Grammer's debut album has yielded the hit singles "Keep Your Head Up" (certified Platinum in the U.S.) "Miss Me" and "Fine By Me" (certified Gold).
 His follow-up album, Magazines or Novels, contained the triple-platinum selling single "Honey, I'm Good" and the gold-certified "Good to Be Alive (Hallelujah)".
 Grammar's 2016 release "Fresh Eyes" has been certified Platinum in the US, Canada, and Australia.
 In July 2012, S-Curve released Joss Stone's the Soul Sessions Vol. II, a sequel to her 2003 debut album, produced by Greenberg, who also produced Stone's first two albums during the label's initial incarnation.
 That album achieved Top 10 statues on both the Billboard 200 album chart and the UK Albums Chart.
 AJR has earned five platinum singles on the S-Curve label, they are no longer on the label.
 Maxi Priest was nominated for a 2021 Grammy in the "Best Reggae Album" category for his S-Curve release "It All Comes Back To Love."

 Besides releasing music, S-Curve's business interests include music publishing and the company's equity stakes in online media companies Vydia, Eko (formerly Interlude), YouNow, Stationhead, Selectable Media (formerly Nabbr), Hyperactivate (creators of Hashtag Art) and Soomla.
 In 2011 and 2012, music videos released by S-Curve using Eko's interactive video technology won MTV "O Music Awards" for "Most Innovative Video": Grammer's "Keep Your Head Up" and We the Kings's "Say You Like Me."

 The record label and publishing company were acquired by BMG Rights Management in November 2015, with Greenberg continuing at the helm.
 S-Curve continues to independently own stakes in its portfolio of tech companies.

 In 2021, the label relaunched in a partnership with Disney Music Group.
-However, the back catalog remains with BMG.
+As of 2024, the label entered into a distribution deal with Sony Music's The Orchard.
+S-Curve's back catalog remains with BMG.